 Maybe the most important thing here is what you want to achieve with your extension.

-So try and pinpoint the fundamental reason you want to do it.
-Some people need a larger living space, whilst others need to accommodate more people inside their home like a new baby, growing teenagers, or elderly parents.
+So, try and pinpoint the fundamental reason you want to do it.
+Some people need larger living space, whilst others need to accommodate more people inside their home like a new baby, growing teenagers, or elderly parents.

 You will need to work with a professional in order to create the right design for your renovation.
 There are many different options for who can help you including an architect, interior designer, or a licensed builder.